steqeq/0000/docs/conceptual/gpu-arch/mi200-performance-counters.md

-# MI200 performance counters and metrics
+# MI200 Performance Counters and Metrics
 <!-- markdownlint-disable no-duplicate-header -->

 This document lists and describes the hardware performance counters and the derived metrics available on the AMD Instinct™ MI200 GPU.
 All hardware performance monitors, and the derived performance metrics are accessible via AMD ROCm™ Profiler tool.

-## MI200 performance counters list
+## MI200 Performance Counters List

 See the category-wise listing of MI200 performance counters in the following tables.